syncfusion-content/blazor-docs/blazor/menu-bar/data-source-binding-and-custom-menu-items.md

 ## Handling Self-Referential Data with CustomMenuItem TValue in MenuTemplate

 When using TValue with CustomMenuItem in the [MenuTemplates](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.MenuTemplates-1.html), self-referential data structures with ParentId mapping are not supported.
 To address this limitation, you need to manually map the parent and child menu items within the menu template.
+In the following example, we demonstrate how to configure the SfMenu component using self-referential data with CustomMenuItem as the TValue in the MenuTemplate.

 ```cshtml